Already Answered

 Not in a fight.
 Not over a doctrine or a scandal.
 I never stopped believing, honestly.
 I just stopped going.
 Christmas and Easter, maybe.
 The big two.
 But Sunday by Sunday, week by week, I was not there.
 One skipped Mass became a skipped month.
 A skipped month became a skipped year.
 The faith I was raised in quietly became the faith I used to practice, while I still somehow called myself Catholic.
 I was past forty before I found my way back.

 What brought me back was not an argument.
 It was not a guilt trip.
 It was not a dramatic moment at a retreat.
 It was the Bible.
-Specifically, seven books of it that most of us skip.
+Specifically, seven books of it that most of us have heard a hundred times and never read once.
 The Wisdom Books.
 Job, Psalms, Proverbs, Ecclesiastes, Song of Songs, Wisdom of Solomon, and Sirach.
 They sit quietly in the middle of the Bible.
-No one makes a Lenten program out of them.
+Nobody ever handed me a Lenten program built on them.

 I go to Mass almost every day now.
 I did not decide to.
 Somewhere in those slow readings, I stopped going because I should and started going because I could not stay away.
 I do not say that to impress anyone, and honestly, I could not have predicted it.
 The person who was fine with Christmas and Easter a few years ago does not recognize the person writing this.
 The Wisdom Books are a big part of why.